 A Few Real-life Use Cases Of Condition Monitoring

 Man and machine are deeply intertwined in almost every walk (and of course drive!) of life.
 The modern Homo Sapien cannot imagine a day without switching on the fan; taking a bath, say, on the top floor in a multistorey apartment, with water pumped up using a motor; taking an elevator to come down and finally driving to work.
 All these simple activities need machines, failing which, the fast-track urban lives would be thrown out of gear.
+Read more about real-life use cases of condition monitoring.

 There are millions of machines around the world, each one operating in isolation, making it impossible to know the number of failures occurring each minute.
 If all these machines were connected to an intelligent central network, there would have been more data in hand for detailed analytics.
 However, what is important is the prevention of such failures rather than fault-correction because once the fault occurs, there are direct and indirect losses to multiple stakeholders.
 For long, organizations have tried preventive maintenance by handing over Annual Maintenance Contracts (AMC)to service providers, to periodically inspect the machines and look for red flags that point to an impending failure.
 However, such manual inspections were useful only for regular maintenance and detecting small mechanical wear and tear that could lead to minor or major failures.
 But these inspections were not always accurate and there was a need for a more reliable and technologically superior solution.
+Read more about real-life use cases of condition monitoring.

 The Internet of Things (IoT) and data analytics have revolutionized the way faults are predicted and rectified before any mishap occurs either on a small or large scale.
 Condition monitoring, as it is termed, picks data on say, vibrations, fluid levels, temperature, power consumption, etc from the machine and analyses this data in conjunction with the repair history, external conditions such as weather and arrives at specific inferences.
 A few real-life use cases will exemplify the importance and feasibility of this concept in the modern networked world: